scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 To understand what happened, here is some background information. sbt plugins are packaged as modules published to Ivy or Maven repositories.
 Historically, sbt plugins used to be published primarily to the sbt community repository hosted on Bintray.
-However, in 2021, JFrog has [sunsetted the Bintray service](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
+However, in 2021, JFrog [sunsetted the Bintray service](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
-Since then, JFrog has granted the Scala Center a cloud-hosted Artifactory instance for free.
+Since then, JFrog has provided the Scala Center a cloud-hosted Artifactory instance for free.
-As it was explained in the [release notes of sbt 1.5.1](https://eed3si9n.com/bintray-to-jfrog-artifactory-migration-status-and-sbt-1.5.1), this Artifactory instance has been used as a read-only repository to host all the sbt plugins that were published to the community repository at that time, but the recommendation to plugin authors was to switch to the Maven Central repository.
+As explained in the [release notes of sbt 1.5.1](https://eed3si9n.com/bintray-to-jfrog-artifactory-migration-status-and-sbt-1.5.1), this Artifactory instance is used as a read-only repository to host all the sbt plugins that were published to the community repository at that time, but the recommendation to plugin authors was to switch to the Maven Central repository.